Gov hopeful Cunningham would suspend South Carolina gas tax - NewsBreak

 “We’ve got to get creative on how we lessen the burden on South Carolina families,” Cunningham told the AP.
 “This is a no brainer.”

-Cunningham said his suspension could save South Carolina drivers about $5 for each fill up of a 20-gallon tank.
-The former one-term congressman, who planned to roll out his proposal later Monday, said his plan would last through the fiscal year, which ends June 30, about two weeks after the state's primary elections.
+Cunningham said his suspension could save South Carolina drivers about $5 for each fill-up of a 20-gallon (75-liter) tank.
+The former one-term congressman, who planned to roll out his proposal later Monday, said his plan would last through the fiscal year, which ends June 30, about two weeks after the state’s primary elections.

 The national average for a gallon of regular gasoline decreased by a penny last week to $3.41, according to the AAA, but the agency warned that consumer prices would likely stay high as long as oil prices remain higher than $80 per barrel.